-Term Definition Ex-Service Organisation For the purposes of SYV Grants Program, an ESO is considered to be an organisation which: has direct links to the ex-service community has membership consisting primarily of veterans, past and present members of the Australian Defence Force (ADF) and/or their dependants is established primarily to provide pensions, advocacy and/or welfare assistance to veterans, past and present members of the ADF and/or their dependants does not charge any fee for acting on behalf of the veterans, past and present members of the ADF and/or their dependants in the provision of claims or welfare services has objectives that aim to benefit the welfare of its members specifically provides support and services to veterans with military service post-1999 or is adapting its business model to focus on this cohort is incorporated. funding arrangement manager is the officer responsible for the ongoing management of the grantee and their compliance with the grant agreement. grant for the purposes of the CGRGs, a 'grant' is an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth: a. under which relevant money or other Consolidated Revenue Fund (CRF) money is to be paid to a grantee other than the Commonwealth and b. which is intended to help address one or more of the Australian Government's policy outcomes while assisting the grantee achieve its objectives. grant activity refers to the project that the grantee is required to undertake. grant agreement sets out the relationship between the parties to the agreement, and specifies the details of the grant.
-GrantConnect is the Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.
+Term Definition Ex-Service Organisation For the purposes of SYV Grants Program, an ESO is considered to be an organisation which: has direct links to the ex-service community has membership consisting primarily of veterans, past and present members of the Australian Defence Force (ADF) and/or their dependants is established primarily to provide pensions, advocacy and/or welfare assistance to veterans, past and present members of the ADF and/or their dependants does not charge any fee for acting on behalf of the veterans, past and present members of the ADF and/or their dependants in the provision of claims or welfare services has objectives that aim to benefit the welfare of its members specifically provides support and services to veterans with military service post-1999 or is adapting its business model to focus on this cohort is incorporated by the closing date and time of this grant opportunity.
+Funding Arrangement Manager is the officer responsible for the ongoing management of the grantee and their compliance with the grant agreement. grant for the purposes of the CGRGs, a 'grant' is an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth: a) under which relevant money or other Consolidated Revenue Fund (CRF) money is to be paid to a grantee other than the Commonwealth; and b) which is intended to help address one or more of the Australian Government's policy outcomes while assisting the grantee achieve its objectives. grant activity refers to the project the grantee is required to undertake grant agreement sets out the relationship between the parties to the agreement, and specifies the details of the grant grant opportunity refers to the specific grant round or process where a Commonwealth grant is made available to potential grantees.
+Grant opportunities may be open or targeted, and will reflect the relevant grant selection process.

-$^{\rm 10}$ Relevant money is defined in the PGPA Act.
+&lt;sup>10 Relevant money is defined in the PGPA Act.
 See section 8, Dictionary.

-$^{\rm 11}$ Other CRF money is defined in the PGPA Act.
+&lt;sup>11 Other CRF money is defined in the PGPA Act.
 See section 105, Rules in relation to other CRF money.